Domestic Violence Prevention and Treatment Grant program

 - Information, referral, and victim advocacy services in the areas of health care assistance, social and mental health services, family counseling, job training and employment opportunities, legal assistance, and counseling for dependent children.

-- Support the operations and service delivery of residential and nonresidential domestic violence programs statewide.
+- Supporting the operations and service delivery of residential and nonresidential domestic violence programs statewide.
 These activities include:

 - Providing emergency shelter.
 Shelter may be provided either at a residential facility or by arrangement at temporary residential facilities available in the community.